US ambassador angers Poles with letter to prime minister

 Mosbacher, a Trump appointee, said she wrote to express “deep concern” over government treatment of TVN, a Polish broadcaster owned by the U.S. company Discovery.
 The station is seen in Poland as representing a liberal viewpoint critical of the conservative government.

 TVN broadcast undercover footage in January that showed members of a Polish neo-Nazi group celebrating Adolf Hitler’s birthday last year.
-Recently authorities said they wanted to prosecute the undercover reporter on charges of propagating fascism, a move that was widely denounced as absurd and an attempt to harass the station.
+Recently authorities said they wanted to prosecute the undercover reporter on suspicions of propagating fascism, a move denounced by some as absurd and an attempt to harass the station.
 The plan was dropped on Sunday.

 “I hope that members of your government will refrain from attacking, let alone prosecuting, independent journalists, who articulate public interests and strengthen our societies,” she wrote in the Nov.
 19 letter.